You know the broad strokes about Toronto, but here are some fun facts that might surprise you.

 Contributing nearly $2 billion annually to the city’s economy, film and TV are major industries in Toronto.
 Blockbusters like The Shape of Water, Total Recall, the Incredible Hulk and X-Men were all filmed here.
 More recently, you might have caught scenes being filmed throughout the city for major productions like Star Trek, The Handmaid’s Tale and Shazam.
 The city is among the top five in North America for screen-based industries, and with world-class talent, a number of reputable film studies programs, and attractive incentives, it just keeps on growing.

 Over 200 ethnic groups call Toronto home, and with over 140 languages spoken, there is no better place to expand your knowledge of world cultures.
-The multicultural makeup of the city has resulted in a thriving arts and restaurants scene as well as a fantastic festival lineup – all year long, you can enjoy music, dance, art and food from around the world at events like Taste of the Danforth, Afrofest, Taste of Culture Festival and more.
+The multicultural makeup of the city has resulted in a thriving arts and restaurants scene as well as a fantastic festival lineup – all year long, you can enjoy music, dance, art and food from around the world at events like Taste of the Danforth, the Salsa Bachata Festival, Afrofest, and more.

 The city’s ranking depends on which resource you consult, but it’s often counted in at number one.
 Some of the other most multicultural cities include Hong Kong, Singapore, Los Angeles and Dubai.